Merc Fenn Wolfmoor

-Merc Fenn Wolfmoor (born June 14, 1986) is an American author of speculative fiction, active in the field since 2007. with some of their early works published as by Abby Rustad or Abby 'Merc' Rustad, and some later works as by Merc Rustad.
+Merc Fenn Wolfmoor (born June 14, 1986) is a prolific American author of speculative fiction short stories, active in the field since 2007.
+Their works have been published in a number of magazines and anthologies, including various collections of the year's best stories, and have been finalists for the Otherwise, Locus, and Nebula Awards.
+Some of their early work was published as by Abby Rustad, Abby "Merc" Rustad, or Merc Rustad.
 They changed their name to Merc Fenn Wolfmoor in 2019.